Franz Osten: Director (Indian Films)

+The Light of Asia

-The Light of AsiaThe Light of Asia was a unique collaboration which managed to satisfy the tastes of both German and Indian audiences began in 1924.
+The Light of Asia was a unique collaboration which managed to satisfy the tastes of both German and Indian audiences began in 1924.
 The 28-year-old Indian solicitor Himansu Rai came to Munich in search of partners for series of films on world religions.
 He had studied law in Calcutta and London where as a student of Nobel Prize winner Rabindranath Tagore he had also directed a theatre group that promised to revive Indian acting and theatre traditions.
 He had heard that the passion plays of Oberammergau were a showcase for German culture and now wanted to create the Indian equivalent.

 The Germans were to provide equipment, camera crew and the director, Franz Osten; Rai would provide the script, the actors, locations and all the capital necessary.
 On 26 February 1925, Osten and Rai, together with their cameramen, Willi Kiermeier and Josef Wirsching, and comedian Bertl Schultes as interpreter, boarded a ship for India.
 On 18 March they arrived in Bombay.
 There Osten began to shoot his first Indian film, Prem Sanyas – Die Leuchte Asiens-The Light of Asia, the first German–Indian co-production.
 The film tells the story of Prince Gautama Buddha, who according to an omen will "follow the sad and lowly path of self denial and pious pain" if he ever faces old age, sickness or death.
 To prevent this, the King keeps him imprisoned behind the high walls of his palace.
 One day Gautama leaves his golden cage and is confronted with human misery.
 At night a revelation comes to him in a dream.
 A mysterious voice bids him to choose between the carefree life with his beloved wife Gopa and a life in pursuit of eternal truth.
 In the early morning hours Gautama leaves the court of the King.
 Attacking common religious practices of sacrifice and self-humiliation, he soon builds up a sizeable following.
 A young woman kneels before him asking to be received amongst his followers.
 The woman is Gopa.

 In India the film was rejected for lack of credibility.
 The cost of 171,423 Rupees was ten times that of an average Indian film.
 Even after amendments in the contract with EMELKA, the film lost Rs 50,000.
 In the United States the film lacked success as "motion picture audiences in America do not care to pay an admission fee to see a prince become a beggar.